Tips and tricks Best practice guides, FAQ & more

 The first aspect - checking if automated tests are built correctly, and testing what they were intended to test - is essential for success with test automation in general.
 If your tests aren’t set up right, how can you rely on your test results?

 There are many best practices for setting up test automation and building test automation flows, too many for the scope of this guide.
-We do, however, cover the most important in our comprehensive guide on test automation.

 There is one thing, however, that makes all the difference when it comes to ensuring the accuracy of your tests, and that is how easily you and your testing team can decipher what your test cases are actually testing.